dacharyc/notebook-source/javascript/README.md

 ```
 export $(xargs < .env) && jest -t '<text string from the 'it' block of the test you want to run>'
 ```

+In the above command:

+- `export $(xargs < .env)` is Linux flag to make the contents of the `.env` file available to the test suite
+- `jest` is the command to run the test suite
+- `-t '<text string from the 'it' block of the test you want to run>'` is the way to specify to run a single test matching your text

+Since you are only running a single test, there is no chance of colliding with the other tests, so the `--runInBand` flag isn't needed.

 ## To run the tests in CI